Far-right members threaten a 'reckoning' over McCarthy's debt limit deal

 The House Rules Committee, the next stop for the legislation, convenes Tuesday afternoon.
 The panel includes nine Republicans and four Democrats and typically paves the way for bills drafted by the speaker to the House floor.

-Two members — Roy and South Carolina Rep. Ralph Norman — belong to the Freedom Caucus.
+Two Republican members who have voiced opposition to the bill— Roy and South Carolina Rep. Ralph Norman — belong to the Freedom Caucus.

-Another conservative, Rep. Tom Massie, R-Ky., could join Roy and Norman in the Rules panel to push for amendments or block the bill.
+Another conservative, Rep. Tom Massie, R-Ky., who was seen as a potential third vote to block the bill, said he anticipates "voting for this rule."
+He said members of the Rules panel who decide whether a bill moves to a full vote on the House floor owe the rest of Congress "an honest shake" and opportunity to voice their opinion with a vote on the House floor.

 Senate Majority Leader Chuck Schumer has already said there may be a weekend vote to get the legislation passed before June 5, the date at which the Treasury Department has said the U.S. may run out of money to pay its bills.